Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 ### Characters

 **Nick Carraway** is the narrator.
-He comes from a wealthy family in Minnesota that runs a hardware business.
-He fought in World War I. After the war, he moved to West Egg.
-He rents a small house between two huge mansions.
+He comes from a wealthy family in Minnesota.
+He fought in World War I. After the war, he moved East in 1922 to learn the bond business.
+He rents a small house in West Egg.

-**Jay Gatsby** is Nick's neighbor.
-He lives in a huge mansion next door with a tower, a marble swimming pool, and over forty acres of lawn and garden.
+**Jay Gatsby** is Nick's neighbor in West Egg.
+He lives in a huge mansion with a tower, a marble swimming pool, and more than forty acres of lawn and garden.
+Nick doesn't know him at the start.

 **Tom Buchanan** is Daisy's husband.
-He was a famous football player at Yale.
-His family is extremely rich.
-He and Daisy live in a huge mansion in East Egg.
+He was a famous football player at New Haven.
+His family is extremely wealthy.
+Tom and Daisy live in a large mansion in East Egg.

-**Daisy Buchanan** is Nick's second cousin and Tom's wife.
+**Daisy Buchanan** is Nick's second cousin once removed.
+She is married to Tom.

 ### Summary

-Nick moves from Minnesota to New York in 1922 to work in the bond business.
-He rents a small house in West Egg.
-His neighbor is Jay Gatsby, who lives in a huge mansion.
+Nick Carraway comes from a wealthy family in Minnesota.
+He fought in World War I. After the war, he felt restless and moved East to learn the bond business.
+In 1922, he rents a small house in West Egg.

+Nick's house is squeezed between two huge mansions.
+His neighbor is Jay Gatsby, who lives in a huge mansion with a marble swimming pool and more than forty acres of lawn and garden.
+Nick doesn't know Gatsby yet.

 Across the bay in East Egg live Tom and Daisy Buchanan.
+Daisy is Nick's second cousin once removed.
+Tom was a famous football player at New Haven and comes from an extremely wealthy family.
+Tom and Daisy moved East from Chicago and live in a large mansion.

+One evening, Nick drives to East Egg to have dinner with the Buchanans.

 ### Themes

 - **Class difference**
-  West Egg has new money and East Egg has old money.
-Tom and Daisy live in East Egg, while Nick and Gatsby live in West Egg.
+  The story shows the difference between old money (East Egg) and new money (West Egg).
+Tom and Daisy belong to the old money upper class, while Gatsby is part of the new money despite his wealth.
-- **Money and wealth**
+- **Wealth**
-  Tom and Gatsby are extremely rich, while Nick is not.
+  The characters' lives revolve around money and luxury.
+The story is has a lot of displays of extreme wealth.
 - **The American Dream**
   Nick moves East to make his fortune.
+The story explores the pursuit of wealth and success in 1920s America.

 ## The Refugees: War Years